Rare Gemstone all over the world

 Vivid colour and non treated gemstone, might not be in a particular shape.
 Perfect ideal cut shape and carat size, might not come in flawless clarity.
 In conclusion, there is always a tradeoff or prioritization in the selection on coloured gemstone.

-Quality Assurance in our Gemstone
+Quality Assurance in GIOIA

 It is in our commitment to guarantee to you that the precious gem (i.e Emerald, Sapphire, Ruby, Spinel) you will possess is natural and, exactly as described.
-As such, upon receiving the bespoke final jewellery, our clients will also receive a certificate which includes all the information about your gemstone, including size, weight, origin and any enhancements.
+As such, upon receiving the final piece of bespoke jewellery, our clients will also receive a certificate which includes all the information about your gemstone, including size, weight, origin and any enhancements.
 The assurance of gemstone quality, from a 3rd party verification, provide a fair and neutral judgement.

-Variety of Gemstone
+Variety of Gems

 Gemstone might not always relate to the common gems that we mentioned earlier.
 We see increasing interest in tanzanite gemstone, with a wide range of shape and cut.
 They are usually in larger carat size with amazing vivid violet-blue shade!